angelinsebastian/USBikeshareData/README.md

 * ./data/ contains the various datasets
 * ./examples/ contains an example of the data cleaning process
 * ./2018_US_Bikeshare_Analysis.ipynb is a Jupyter notebook containing the work I have done
-* ./2018_US_Bikeshare_Analysis.pdf is an exported version of the above file using LaTeX
 * ./Bike_Share_Analysis.ipynb is a Jupyter notebook containing the "skeleton" code for this project